tonnylyz/rustpie/README.md

 # Rustpi Enhanced

-Rustpi is a research micro-kernel.
-It is also my dissertation project.
+Rustpi is a research micro-kernel written in Rust.
-An abstract paper was published at ISSRE 2021 conference.

 ## Boards and Platforms